thispsj/node-samples/README.md

 # node-msft
-Some random NodeJS samples that use Microsoft Graph
+Some random NodeJS samples that use Microsoft Graph.